Mathreyu/InstagramApp/README.md

-# InstagramApp
+# MarvelView

 ##Description
-- Simple Instagram API interaction which will allow you to display images taken in places nearby your current location.
+- Simple Marvel API interaction which allows the user to browse through the heroes and their apperances in comics.

 ##Libraries used
  - Instagram API